AYPatrL04/MIT-6.824-2021/Note.md

 - Assume that the election timer of Follower 1 was timeout earliest.
 It increases its term count by 1, and launches the election, votes for itself, and request for vote from original Leader and other Followers.
 - Followers respond to the Follower 1, and the Leader does not due to network partition.
 - Follower 1 becomes new Leader.
-- Client does the failover and resends the request to new Leader, and same with the following requests.
+- Clients do the failover and resend the request to new Leader, and same with the following requests.

 **If client still sent the request to the original Leader who recovered the connections with other original Followers:**